 That first deck, the mighty RG-1, still tops the turntable range.
-With the partnering tonearm and reference power supply, the package price edges close to five figures.
+With the partnering tonearm and reference power supply, the package price edges close to six figures.
 With a limited market for record players costing that much, it comes as no surprise that the later decks are all more affordable, although that’s very much in relative terms.

 The MG-1 MkII is just the second step-up in Vertere’s four-strong turntable family, though once arm and cartridge are included it still sits firmly in the high-end sector of the market.